-The maximum number of times to attempt connecting to the LDAP server before aborting.
-A value of one makes only one connection attempt.
+The maximum number of times to attempt reconnecting to the LDAP server before aborting.
+A value of zero prevents retries.
 This option has no effect unless [ldap] use\pool is also enabled.

 pool\retry\delay

 The number of seconds to wait before attempting to reconnect to the LDAP server.
 This option has no effect unless [ldap] use\pool is also enabled.